How To Recover From Pulled Hamstring?

 How do you know if your hamstring is pulled?

-Hamstring injuries are unfortunately all too common, especially among athletes who participate in sports that involve a lot of running, thereby more at risk for running injury.
+Hamstring injuries are unfortunately all too common, especially among athletes who participate in sports that involve a lot of running, thereby being more at risk for running injuries.
 But even if you’re not a professional athlete, you can still be at risk for a hamstring strain or tear.
 So how do you know if you’ve pulled your hamstring?
 There are a few tell-tale signs.
 First, you’ll probably feel a sudden, sharp pain in the back of your thigh.
-This is usually followed by swelling and bruising.
-You may also have difficulty walking or moving your leg.
-If you suspect that you’ve pulled your hamstring, it’s essential to see a doctor.
-There are several effective treatment options available, but the sooner you start treatment, the better your chances are for a full recovery.

 pulled hamstring injury prevention.docx